ADA-GWU/a3-digital-image-processing-aliasgerovs/README.md

 For images in the noisy/speckle folder:

-- Select appropriate techniques to clean speckle noise from the images.
+- Selecting techniques to clean speckle noise from the images.
-- Focus on non-ML algorithms for this task.

 Example command: